jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 }
 ```

-There the inner constructor `inherits` the doc from the `Element class`, because we added the `cref` attribute pointing to it.
+There constructor now `inherits` the doc from the `Element class`, with the `cref` attribute.
 Here's a resulting tool tip:

 <img src="image-2.png" width="500" />

 Yes, it's lazy!
 But efficient.

 But wait!
 This is all fine and dandy, but there's still a bunch of comment in the base class.
-Because eventually, it's got to live somewhere, right?
-What shall we do...?
+Because eventually, it's got to live somewhere?
+What shall we do?

 Reuse the Comments Anywhere!
 ----------------------------

 Where'd the code go?
-To find our code back, we can use a trick, making things much easier.
+To find our code back, we can use a trick, that makes things a lot easier.
 I like to put my comments in a file called `docs.cs`:

 ```cs
 /// <summary>